2008 Western India bombings: Modasa blasts

 Union Textiles Minister, Shankersinh Vaghela, came out with an allegedly scathing attack on the Gujarat government by saying it was not willing to nab the "real" culprits behind the blast even though the Congress MP from Sabarkantha, Madhusudan Mistry, had pointed a finger at probable suspects.
 He made the claim that the Gujarat Police had proved itself "useless" while it was heavily politicised in acting only on the orders issued by the Chief Minister's Office.
 He based this on the lack of arrests in Modesa, Gujarat, while Maharashtra police had already made arrests in the Malegaon case.
 With the connection to Hindu suspects in Malegaon, he said he too suspected a similar hand in these blasts.
 He further alleged, "This proves that terror knows no religion and that it was a matter of concern that so far it was only one-sided trend of targeting one community for suspicion and questioning."

 In Gujarat, the Deputy Superintendent of Police, K.K.
 Mysorewala, who is heading the probe into the attack, said: "We have summoned some active ABVP members to record their statements to take our probe forward."
 He, however, refused to name those who have been summoned and the reason behind doing so.
 The Sabarkantha police have recorded statements from about 500-odd people until 28 October 2008.
-Mysorewala, pointed out that of the 500 people summoned for their statements 200 were associated with Hindutva organisations like the RSS, ABVP, VHP and Bajrang Dal in Modasa.
-However, there has still been no lead.

 On 31 October, he exonerated the Malegoan accused from involvement in the Gujarat blasts.
 He said, "We have interrogated all the five who are currently in the custody of Mumbai police in connection with the Malegaon blast.
 None of them, however, are involved in the Modasa blast."

 On 7 November, it was reported that clues may be emerging.
 The origin of a readymade Printed Circuit Board (PCB) used in the timer circuit of the bomb may yield greater clues and lead to arrests.
 Unlike assembled PCBs, the manufacture of a readymade PCB can be tracked with the help of its specific manufacturing design and serial number.
 Experts in the Physics Department of the Directorate of Forensic Sciences (DFS) in the Gujarat capital of Gandhinagar say the readymade PCB consists of two Philips Integrated Circuits (ICs), and some capacitors and resistors mounted on a circuit board in a particular order.

 An expert involved with the case said that as a result of such moves "We have short-listed the names of some companies that manufacture PCBs of these types.
 The list had also been handed over to the Sabarkantha police and they are trying to track the final recipient of the PCB under examination.
 Though this can be a difficult task, it is not impossible."